bgm352/geo/README.md

 # Healthcare Search Terms Dashboard

-A Python-based dashboard that visualizes the top healthcare search terms by geographical region.
-This interactive dashboard provides insights into healthcare trends across different parts of the world.
+A simple Python-based dashboard that visualizes the top healthcare search terms by geographical region.
+This dashboard provides insights into healthcare trends across different parts of the world without requiring any external Python packages.

 ## Features